tsymbaliuk/Google-Home-Timer-on-Sunfounder-Emo-Screen/README.md

 <b>emo_nano</b> is software for Arduino Nano or similar.
 It acts as a controller of screen and contains pixel font.

 <b>google_home_timer</b> is software for ESP8266.
 It sync time with NTP server (declared in NTPClient.h) and poll one or several Google Home devices through unofficial API.
-Once timer detected, default view of time would change to timer mode, timer progress would be shown at the bottom line.

 Communication protocol is described in emo_nano.ino file.